artkonekt/user/docs/user-types.md

 > Check out our [ACL](https://konekt.dev/acl) package for a proper granular permission system that
 > works in combination with this package.

+## Customizing User Types

-For modifying possible user types refer to [Customization](customize.md)
+For modifying possible user types values refer to [Customization](customize.md).

 ---